 Do you suspect your car or truck has a loose battery cable?
-This could affect the entire electrical system, especially the starting apparatus.
+This could affect the whole electrical system, especially the ignition equipment.

-Because of this (unless the cables are clearly dangling off), the list of potential symptoms is almost boundless.
+Because of this (unless the cables are clearly hanging off), the list of potential symptoms is nearly limitless.

-In this thorough guide, I will walk you through the main symptoms of loose battery cables, including:
+In this comprehensive guide, I will walk you through the main symptoms of defective battery cables, including:

 Table of ContentsShow